-Stallions selected at the last viewing in ‘s-Hertogenbosch qualify for the final phase on the path to KWPN approval: the performance test.
+Stallions selected at the last viewing in ‘s-Hertogenbosch qualify for the final phase on the path to KWPN approval: the Stallion Performance Testing.
 This test yields a wealth of information about each stallion.
 In the performance test, stallions are evaluated on both natural sport talent and temperament.
 Ultimately, they are selected for their potential as breeding stallions for the future KWPN population.

 Owners of three-year-old riding stallions may choose one of three testing periods: spring, fall, or the following spring.
 The 70-day spring performance test immediately follows the KWPN Stallion Selection.
-The 50-day fall test and the following 50-day spring test are each preceded by two evaluations of stallions under their own riders.
-These evaluations are separated by approximately three weeks, and the performance test begins approximately three weeks after the second evaluation.
-At both evaluations, the stallion selection committee has the right to excuse any stallion from further participation.
+The 50-day fall test and the following 50-day spring test are each preceded by one evaluation of the stallions under their own riders.
+The performance test begins approximately three weeks after the this first evaluation.
+At this evaluation, the stallion selection committee has the right to excuse any stallion from further participation.
 In such case, a stallion may not take part in the 50-day test that follows.

 The performance test is used to carefully assess and record the natural talent of KWPN stallions.
 During this period, stallions are cared for under standardized conditions and trained by KWPN representatives.
 These include competent equestrian ground staff and professional riders or drivers, supervised by a training manager who maintains close communication with the stallion selection committee.
 Upon arrival and departure, stallions are thoroughly examined by veterinarians.
 Veterinarians also attend stallions on other occasions, as needed.